 Hitters: Ethan Wilson, Felix Reyes, Brahian Silva, Carson Taylor, Erick Brito, Fernando Hernandez, Luis Caicuto, Marcus Lee Sang, Ricardo Rosario, Andrick Nava, Leandro Pineda, Trevor Schwecke, Josh Breaux, Matt Kroon

-Pitchers: Alex Garbick, Estibenzon Jimenez, Jake McKenna, Konnor Ash, Matt Osterberg, Pedro Reyes, Tommy McCollum, Gunner Mater, Noah Skirrow, Andrew Schultz, Carlos Francisco, Jonah Dipoto, Juan Amarante, Nelson L. Alvarez
+Pitchers: Alex Garbrick, Estibenzon Jimenez, Jake McKenna, Konnor Ash, Matt Osterberg, Pedro Reyes, Tommy McCollum, Gunner Mayer, Noah Skirrow, Andrew Schultz, Carlos Francisco, Jonah Dipoto, Juan Amarante, Nelson L. Alvarez